Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/FeatureLayerGeodatabase/README.md

 ## Offline Data

-Read more about how to set up the sample's offline data [here](http://links.esri.com/ArcGISRuntimeQtSamples).
+To set up the sample's offline data, see the [Use offline data in the samples](https://github.com/Esri/arcgis-runtime-samples-qt#use-offline-data-in-the-samples) section of the Qt Samples repository overview.

 Link | Local Location
 ---------|-------|